Connect with others who understand.

 Maintaining Your AFib Treatment Plan

 Stick to your treatment plan for AFib to help reduce your risk of stroke.
 Your treatment plan may include oral medications that you take once or more per day.
-In addition to blood thinners, you may be prescribed antiarrhythmic medications, such as amiodarone (Cordarone), dronedarone (Multaq), or flecainide (Tambocor).
+In addition to blood thinners, you may be prescribed anti-arrhythmic medications.
 You may also be prescribed other types of medications like beta-blockers or calcium channel blockers.

-It is important to adhere to medication schedules and discuss any concerns with your doctors.
+It’s important to stick to medication schedules and discuss any concerns with your healthcare team.
 Talk to your cardiologist about surgical procedures, and be sure you understand your options for treating AFib and reducing your risk of stroke.

-Your health care team can refer you to other practitioners who may be helpful in the management of AFib, including nutritionists, physical therapists, or psychotherapists.
+Your healthcare team can refer you to other practitioners who may be helpful in managing AFib helping develop a stroke prevention strategy.
+This may include nutritionists, physical therapists, or psychotherapists.

 Recognizing the Signs of Stroke